Notebooks 101: Offset vs. Coated Paper

 Manufacturer

-Stationery businesses and customers are increasingly interested in finding manufacturers who care about the environment and only use sustainably harvested paper.
+• Choose manufacturers who care about the environment and use sustainably harvested paper

-Consider using a certified paper stock with Sustainable Forestry Initiative (SFI), the Rainforest Alliance, or the Forest Stewardship Council (FSC) certificates like Interwell Stationery.
+• Look for certifications like Sustainable Forestry Initiative (SFI), Rainforest Alliance, or Forest Stewardship Council (FSC)

 Paper products printing